The major blunders in our conversations

 this already - those who like using superfluous terms and phrases

 (probably to make a good impression).
-There also are those who

-to speak', 'you know', etc. Get them out of your system.
-Not
+Get them out of your system.

-Blunder 3: Exaggerating
+Blunder 3: Exaggerating.

 A lot of us are guilty of this.